mondoohq/docs/releases/2025-11-mondoo-release-highlights.md

 - NPM package results include a new package.script field exposing scripts in the npm packages
 - Support for scoped npm packages
-- Improved detection of packages in multiple directories when using using cnquery shell
+- Improved detection of packages in multiple directories when using cnquery shell
 - Remediation steps in all NPM findings

 ## New network security capabilities